carbon-language/carbon-lang/docs/project/commit_access.md

 developers have contributed several PRs and are expecting to continue making more.

-After a few non-trivial PRs are merged, contributors should ask a reviewer to nominate for commit access if they plan to keep contributing.
+After a few non-trivial PRs are merged, contributors can ask a reviewer to nominate them for commit access if they plan to keep contributing.
 Reviewers can also directly suggest and nominate someone.
 Nominations need to be approved by at least one lead.

 When approved, an invitation will be sent to join the [Commit access team](https://github.com/orgs/carbon-language/teams/commit-access)